ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 # Develop `Token` web component
-**Note:** while coding, we recommend keeping an eye on the served `index.html` in you browser to keep track on the changes.
+It's time for fun!
+While coding, we recommend keeping an eye on the served `index.html` in you browser to keep track on the changes.

 <br>

 ## 1. Clean up (Token.hbs, Token.css, Token.ts)

-In this step you will remove everythig that is not needed for the Token web component.
+Еvery new components package comes with a component that has implemented functionality for demonstration purposes.
+The first step is to make our development smoother - we have to do a little cleanup before continuing.
+Let's make the following changes:

 <br>